ncatlab/nlab-content/pages/4/8/2/4/4284/content.md

    Matrices of the form $\begin{bmatrix} a & b \\ 0 & c \end{bmatrix}$ where $a \in \mathbb{Z}$ and $b,c \in \mathbb{Q}$.

-1. A ring that is local commutative Noetherian but not Cohen-Macaulay
+1. A ring that is local commutative Noetherian but is not a [[Cohen-Macaulay ring]].

    $$
    k[x,y]/(x^2, x y)